oxinabox/oxinabox.github.io/_posts/2021-02-08-AD-truncation-error.md

 Most nontrivial functions on computers are implemented as some function that that approximates (_the map_) the mathematical ideal (_the territory_).
 Automatic differentiation gives back a completely accurate derivative of the that function (_the map_) doing the approximation.
 _Furthermore, the accurate derivative of an approximation to the idea (e.g `d_my_sin`), is less accurate than and approximation to the (ideal) derivative of the ideal (e.g. `my_cos`)._
+There is no truncation error in the work the AD did; but there is a truncation error in the sense that we are now using a more truncated approximation that we would write ourselves.

 So what do?
 Well-firstly, do you want to do anything?